 Manure-based composts must be produced according to NOP regulations in order to be considered compost.
 Composts composed entirely of plant-based materials are considered mulch and are generally...
 Read more

-At this time, the only synthetic de-wormer approved for organic producers is ivermectin, although it is only allowed for emergency treatment of dairy animals and breeder stock.
-Animals treated with ivermectin may never be sold as organic slaughter stock.
-Herbal de-wormers and other non-synthetic materials are allowed for use on organic animals.
+At this time, the only synthetic parasiticides allowed for organic producers are ivermectin, moxidectin, and fenbendazole.
+You may only use these synthetic drugs for emergency treatment of dairy animals and breeder stock.
+Animals to be sold as organic slaughter stock may never be treated with these materials.
+Plant-based, herbal de-wormers and other non-synthetic materials are also allowed as...
+Read more

 Seeds treated with prohibited materials are not allowed.
 Look to the Organic Materials Review Institute (OMRI) or the Washington State Department of Agriculture (WSDA) lists of allowed materials to find seed treatments that are approved.
 Our staff will verify compliance of any seed treatments not on the OMRI or WSDA lists for you.
 Just complete and submit a Material Review Request Form for...
 Read more